department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/asbestos.md

 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

-### How do I know if I have an illness caused by my contact with asbestos?
+### How do I know if I have an illness caused by asbestos exposure?
 If you worked in certain jobs or with certain products, talk to your doctor about getting tested for illnesses that affect your lungs.